heyvaldemar/nextcloud-traefik-letsencrypt-docker-compose/README.md

 6. **Start Service**: Restarts the service after the restoration is completed.

-To make the `nextcloud-restore-database.shh` script executable, run the following command:
+To make the `nextcloud-restore-database.sh` script executable, run the following command:

 `chmod +x nextcloud-restore-database.sh`